cahillsf/devops-associate-notes/cahillsf_notes/notes.md

 #### Kinesis Data Streams
 - streams are provisioned with shards
-- meant for real-time big dta, analytics, and ETL
+- meant for real-time big data, analytics, and ETL
 - retention can be 1 day - 365 days
-- ability to reprocess (replay) dta
+- ability to reprocess (replay) data
 - once data is inserted in Kinesis, it cannot be deleted (immutability)
 - data that shares the same partition goes to the same shard (ordering)